Salem, Ma'ale Iron: Ottoman Empire

-British Mandate era
+British Mandate

 In the 1922 census the population of the village was 44, all Muslim.
 Both in the 1931 census and in the 1945 statistics the population was counted with that of Rummanah.

-1948 war
+Iraq and Jordan

 During the 1948 Arab-Israeli War the village and the surrounding area came under Iraqi control.
 In March 1949 Jordanian forces replaced the Iraqi forces in Wadi Ara.
 On 3 April 1949 Israel and Jordan signed an armistice agreement in which Israel would receive the Wadi Ara area.
 During the war, 15 refugee families settled in the village.

-State of Israel
+Israel

 In November 1954, a Jordanian force entered the village and attacked a squad of Magav policemen, wounding one.
 The incident caused outrage because the villagers did not report that the village was captured and did not oppose the force, allowing it to attack Israeli security personal.
 The villagers said they were in their homes and didn't see anything.
 The villagers had strong relations with the nearby Palestinian village of Rummanah, as two of Salem's clans originated in Rummanah.
 In the 1950s there was constant smuggling between the two villages.
 In the late 1950s, the Jewish kibbutz of Giv'at Oz established good relations with Salem as well as nearby Zalafa when a Kupat Holim clinic was built in the kibbutz which served the residents of Salem.
 Later the kibbutz provided water and transportation services to Salem and social contact was built up between both communities as the residents started learning Hebrew.
 The villagers started reporting the Israeli authorities about attacks coming from Jordan.